Blue Angels: 1950–1959

-The Blue Angels pilots continued to perform nationwide in 1950.
-On 25 June, the Korean War started, and all Blue Angels pilots volunteered for combat duty.
+The Blue Angels pilots continued to perform nationwide in the 1950s.
+On 25 June 1950, the Korean War started, and all Blue Angels pilots volunteered for combat duty.
 The squadron (due to a shortage of pilots, and no available planes) and its members were ordered to "combat-ready status" after an exhibition at Naval Air Station, Dallas, Texas on 30 July.
-The Blue Angels were disbanded, and its pilots were reassigned to a carrier.
-Once aboard the aircraft carrier USS Princeton on 9 November, the group formed the core of Fighter Squadron 191 (VF-19), "Satan's Kittens", under the command of World War II fighter ace and 1950 Blue Angels Commander/Flight Leader, Lt.
+The Blue Angels were disbanded, and its pilots were reassigned to the aircraft carrier USS Princeton on 9 November.
+The group formed the core of Fighter Squadron 191 (VF-19), "Satan's Kittens", under the command of World War II fighter ace and 1950 Blue Angels Commander/Flight Leader, Lt.
 Commander John Magda; he was killed in action on 8 March 1951.

 On 25 October 1951, the Blues were ordered to re-activate as a flight demonstration team, and reported to NAS Corpus Christi, Texas.
 Lt.
 Cdr.
-Voris was again tasked with assembling the team (he was the first of only two commanding officers to lead them twice).
+Voris was again tasked with assembling the team (he was the first of two commanding officers to lead them twice).
 In May 1952, the Blue Angels began performing again with F9F-5 Panthers at an airshow in Memphis, Tennessee.
 In 1953, the team traded its Sky Train for a Curtiss R5C Commando.
 In August, "Blues" leader LCDR Ray Hawkins became the first naval aviator to survive an ejection at supersonic speeds when a new F9F-6 he was piloting became uncontrollable on a cross-country flight.
-After summer, the team began demonstrating with F9F-6 Cougar.
+After summer, the team began demonstrating with F9F-6 Cougars.